© 2026 Western New York Public Broadcasting Association

 The bill which passed the senate 33-25 last month, is currently in committee in the Assembly.
 Opponents say it puts an extra cost burden on small businesses.
 It is unclear when the bill will be taken up for a vote.

-Jamal Harris Jr. joined the BTPM news team in October of 2024.
-He serves as the local host for NPR’s “All Things Considered” as well as contributing to the Disabilities Beat.
+Jamal Harris Jr. joined the BTPM news team in September of 2024.
+He serves as the local host for NPR’s “All Things Considered” as well a government reporter.